Microsoft/vscode-tips-and-tricks/README.md

 # Customization

-There are many things you can do to customize VS Code.
+There are many ways to customize VS Code.

 * Change your theme
 * Change your keyboard shortcuts